Skip to content

 GC By GreenCardTracker Editorial Updated April 11, 2026 Published January 4, 2026

 Asylum is protection granted to people already in the United States who fear persecution if returned home.
 Unlike a refugee, who applies from abroad, an asylum seeker applies from within U.S. borders or at a port of entry.
+Victims of certain serious crimes may qualify for the U visa instead; survivors of domestic abuse may qualify under VAWA.

 This guide explains the two asylum systems (affirmative and defensive), the strict deadlines, the work permit timeline, and the path from asylum status to a green card.